Since 2016, Overwatch has been a popular online video game. However, because it is a multiplayer game, it often puts pressure on a laptop’s hardware.

 If the methods provided above do not work, then, perhaps, you need an upgrade.
 Try installing more RAM and an SSD if you use an HDD.
 This should definitely improve gaming performance.

 We hope that this article has helped clear any confusion you might have regarding the various settings.
 Hopefully, it has helped to make your gameplay better.
+If you are looking for a gaming laptop to play Overwatch smoothly, check out our best Overwatch laptops here.
 Thanks for reading!